melezhik/swat/intro.md

 mkdir restricted/zone
 ```

 Ok, now having routes let's describe an output we expect to get when making requests to routes.
-The rule is trivial - name your check file as `(get|post|head ...).txt`  and place it in a directory related to http route:
+A files containing rules descibing expected output is called swat check files.
+The convention for  naming check file is trivial.
+File should be named by http method ( get or post or head , etc )
+with .txt extension.
+You ave to place check files at proper route directories:

 ```